MikeXL/brain/README.md

 # brain
-a gleeful study of vanilla neural network
+a gleeful study of neural network and implementing an _vanilla_ nn

 _inspired by Andrew Ng's [deep learning courses][dl]_
 _another good MooC I'd like to take [Fast AI][fast]_